NL33/electron-git/z-next.md

 **Possible Next**

+# if in search box and hit down arrow, move out of search box and into the list to select item to focus on
+-right now, the way to move out of the search box is with tab

 # when search for app name in navigator window, show all the windows of that app

 -example: search for "word", and show word app + all the word docs open.
 It gives you an isolated view of just your word docs to navigate between

+# change color of title bar that says "Navigator"

+# make font of nav window same as font of project window

+# change background color of nav window (something just slightly off-white)

 **Old Next**